hasitharathnayake/PythonAssignments/README.md

-# Coursera_python_assignments
+# Python_assignments
-These are my solutions to coursera python specialization assignments.
+These are my solutions to python specialization assignments.
 <strong>Please do not copy my solutions as it will hinder your learning process.</strong>
 Suggestions to improve my code is always appriciated.